How to ease cystitis at night?

 In general, sex should be avoided entirely while you have cystitis.
 If you do have sex, remember to urinate immediately afterwards to flush out any bacteria which may be moved up your urethra and into your bladder.

-If you need some immediate relief, a hot shower can help to soothe the urethra.
+If you need some immediate relief, a hot shower can help soothe the urethra.
 Be sure to avoid scented or perfumed beauty products, as these can cause irritation and may worsen your symptoms.
 Instead, use a plain and gentle soap to wash.

 If you smoke, avoid smoking before bed.
 Cigarettes contain chemicals which could be upsetting your bladder further.